data-liberation-project/www/content/requests/student-loan-cancer-treatment-deferments.md

 title: Student Loan Cancer Treatment Deferments
 agency: Department of Education ▹ Federal Student Aid (FSA)
 date: 2023-04-27T00:00:00-04:00
-status: “No Records” Response
+status: Partially Liberated
+status_link:
 request_id: 23-01639-F
-last_updated: 2023-10-11
+last_updated: 2025-09-17
-summary: We're requesting data on cancer treatment deferment requests by borrowers of student loans.
+summary: We request data on cancer treatment deferment requests by borrowers of student loans.
 request_letter: https://www.documentcloud.org/documents/23790363-2023-04-27-edfsa-cancer-treatment-deferment-data-foia-request-singer-vinewilder
 updates:
+- date: 2024-12-31T11:38:00-05:00
+  title: Aggregate Records Provided
+  body: >-
+    On December 31, 2024, the Department of Education provided a spreadsheet with aggregate numbers of borrowers and loan balances by state.
+Portions were withheld under FOIA Exemption (b)(6).
+The agency's response noted that "FSA cancer treatment deferment applications are not received by FSA systems,so FSA is unable to provide the data points as requested.
+You asked for individual data pointsbased on the applications/forms.
+However, FSA does not have the forms and so is unable toprovide the data."
 - date: 2023-10-11T11:38:00-05:00
   title: “No Records” Response
   body: >-